Why are my toes cramping? Sol foot and ankle centers

 2. Dehydration and toe cramps– simply not drinking enough water is a very common reason for cramping.
 When your body is not hydrated adequately muscles do not function properly.
 In general, try drinking 8 cups of water a day.
 Your body will thank you.

 3. Your shoes could be causing toe cramps – Most of us get shoes that are the right length but sometimes we overlook the width and even the depth of our shoes.
-Excessive pressure to the sides and tops of our feet is never a good thing.
+Excessive pressure on the sides and tops of our feet is never a good thing.
 If you need help measuring for shoes you can stop by our shoe store Foot Traffik, we would be more than happy to measure your feet.

 4. Nutritional deficiencies and toe cramps – Lacking things like magnesium or potassium can cause cramping.
 If you think you may have any type of deficiency in your diet, it would be a good idea to follow up with your doctor.
 They may take bloodwork and suggest vitamins or supplements you can take.

 5. Poor circulation – Decreased blood flow to muscles is a known cause of toe cramping.
-If you have a desk job, make sure to get up periodically and get the blood moving to prevent muscles cramps.
+If you have a desk job, make sure to get up periodically and get the blood moving to prevent muscle cramps.
 Even moving your feet and ankles or just wiggling your toes, something is always better than nothing.

 The Fastest way to stop your toes from cramping is to seek treatment from the foot experts at Sol Foot and Ankle Centers.